polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Conclusion

-Through this article, you should have a good grasp on why Substrate runtime leverage on Rust macros.
-You also have a basic understanding on some of the frequently used macros in runtime development, and hopefully better equip you when you are debugging on macro content and codes that interact with these macros.
+Through this article, developers should have a good grasp on why Substrate runtime leverage on Rust macros and a basic understanding of some of the frequently used macros in runtime development to optimize debugging on macro content and codes that interact with these macros.

 ## References

 - [The Rust Programming Language ch 19.5 Macros](https://doc.rust-lang.org/book/ch19-06-macros.html)
 - [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html)